Generalized skyrmion crystals with applications to neutron stars: Particle fractions of matter in -equilibrium

 We now summarize our findings and compute the total energy per unit cell in a $\beta$-equilibrated multi-wall skyrmion crystal, that is

 where the isospin energy for a $\beta$-equilibrated crystal is given by

 The lepton energies are the energies of a relativistic Fermi gas at zero temperature,

 The crucial observation is that, in the case of the multi-wall skyrmion crystal, the inclusion of the $\beta$-equilibrated isospin energy and lepton energies does not completely erase the small minimum in the classical energy $M_B$.
-Strictly speaking there is still a very shallow minimum at a density smaller than the saturation density, $n_B=0.146\,\textrm{fm}^{-3}$.
+Strictly speaking there is still a very shallow minimum at a density smaller than the saturation density, $n_B=0.146\,\textup{fm}^{-3}$.
 For smaller densities the total energy grows, until a small maximum is reached.
 After that the total energy decreases as the nuclear density approaches the zero density limit, $n_B \rightarrow 0$.
 Importantly, the asymptotic value of the total energy per unit cell is smaller than the energy at the minimum.
 This means that, although the total energy per unit cell still possesses a thermodynamically unstable region, we can take advantage of the Maxwell construction and derive an EoS which is valid at all densities.
 This is a valid construction and has a minute affect on the EoS since the difference in energy between the asymptotic solution and the minimum is $\Delta E \sim 0.1$ MeV.
-The formulation of the Maxwell construction is detailed below and the corresponding total energy $E(n_B)$ curve is plotted in Fig.~\ref{fig: Plot_MaxwellConstruction}, alongside the classical $M_B(n_B)$ curve.
+The formulation of the Maxwell construction is detailed below and the resulting $\beta$-equilibrated asymmetric nuclear matter is plotted in Fig.~\ref{fig: Plot_MaxwellConstruction}, alongside the classical isospin symmetric matter and the pure neutron matter.

+The pure neutron matter is obtained for the entirely isospin asymmetric case $\delta=1$ with $I_3=-2$.
+Unlike the $\beta$-equilibrated matter, the pure neutron matter approaches the asymptotic solution from below.
+This is due to the non-vanishing of the quantum isospin energy contributions $E_{\textup{iso}}(n_B)$ in the zero density limit $n_B \rightarrow 0$.
+Consequently, the Maxwell construction cannot be used on the pure neutron matter EoS.

 We remark that for the $\alpha$-crystal the total energy in the zero density limit is greater than the energy at the minimum, so the Maxwell construction is not possible.
 On the other hand, for $B=32$ and $B=108$ crystals constructed from $\alpha$-particles, such a construction is possible but it extends over a non-physical range of densities and occurs for relatively high values of the pressure.
 For example, the neutron stars obtained from these crystals would almost be entirely made from the Maxwell construction phase.